Kinderhook in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in this topic list: Natural Features.
 In addition, it is included in the Former U.S. Presidents: #26 Theodore Roosevelt, and the Historic Trees series lists.
 A significant historical year for this entry is 1861.

 Location.
 42° 22.187′ N, 73° 42.256′ W. Marker is in Kinderhook, New York, in Columbia County.
-Marker can be reached from Old Post Road, on the right when traveling south.
+It can be reached from Old Post Road, on the right when traveling south.
 Marker is located on the grounds of the Martin Van Buren National Historic Site, south of the mansion.
 Touch for map.
 Marker is in this post office area: Kinderhook NY 12106, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marble Mounting Block (within shouting distance of this marker); A Bustling Household (within shouting distance of this marker); Farm Operations (within shouting distance of this marker); Fertile Political Ground (within shouting distance of this marker); 1849-50 A House Transformed (within shouting distance of this marker); An Agrarian Lifestyle… (within shouting distance of this marker); Lindenwald (about 400 feet away, measured in a direct line); Lindenwald and the Old Post Road (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Marble Mounting Block (within shouting distance of this marker); A Bustling Household (within shouting distance of this marker); Farm Operations (within shouting distance of this marker); Fertile Political Ground (within shouting distance of this marker); 1849-50 A House Transformed (within shouting distance of this marker); An Agrarian Lifestyle (within shouting distance of this marker); Lindenwald (about 400 feet away, measured in a direct line); Lindenwald and the Old Post Road (about 400 feet away).
 Touch for a list and map of all markers in Kinderhook.

 More about this marker.
 A picture of the mulberry tree appears on the background of the marker.